abhishekgargx/BottomNavigationAndroid/README.md

         *********************************************************************************************************************************

-conclusion : we got solution of problem and two methods to apporch problem, i personally used second solution as bottom navigation logic
+#conclusion :
-            stays in seprate file and easy to manage and implement.
+-we got solution of problem and two methods to apporch problem, i personally used second solution as bottom navigation logic stays in seprate file and easy to manage and implement.

-Usage :
+#Usage :
-> make seperate bottom navigation element.
+- make seperate bottom navigation element.
-> Make BaseActivity which extends AppCompactActivity
+- Make BaseActivity which extends AppCompactActivity
-> Make two abstract methods one for get current layout value , another to get action name in bottom navigation.
+- Make two abstract methods one for get current layout value , another to get action name in bottom navigation.
-> Make class HomeActivity (*Just any name )   in which you want bottom navigation
+- Make class HomeActivity (*Just any name )   in which you want bottom navigation
-> now extend BaseActivity in HomeActivity
+- now extend BaseActivity in HomeActivity
-> implement both abstract methods of BaseAcitivity in HomeActivity
+- implement both abstract methods of BaseAcitivity in HomeActivity
-> Make sure to do not use method setContentView in HomeActivity, instead of pass your xml name to baseAcitity
+- Make sure to do not use method setContentView in HomeActivity, instead of pass your xml name to baseAcitity

 You can find both HomeActivity and BaseActivity with working sample code (modify it as per you requirements).

-Tip: clone this project first and then read whole implementation and working of code, then use it in your project.
+Tip: clone this project first and then read whole implementation and working of code, complie in on your mobile then use it in your project.